submariner-io/submariner-website/src/content/community/releases/_index.en.md

   `subctl join` instead.
 * Fixed an issue in Service Discovery where stale endpoint IPs, corresponding to services that no longer exist, were returned from DNS queries.
+* The Gateway leader election was enhanced to not restart the pod when leadership is lost to avoid possible data path disruptions.

 ## v0.16.3 (January 11, 2024)